zachwiseit/AzureVM-ProtonVPN-Setup/README.md

 When you are done dont forget to go back to Azure and delete all resource groups to prevent any unnecessary charges.

-From the Azure home screen go to "Resource groups" selecte one of the resources created and click "Delete resource group".
+From the Azure home screen go to "Resource groups" select one of the resources created and click "Delete resource group".

 ![image](https://github.com/user-attachments/assets/92652485-3d0a-4dd9-838e-68e876b4da93)